msdickinson/blog/content/posts/Roller Coaster Overview (Part 1).md

 ### Conclusion

 I have laid out the project and user stories and decided to build a production ready system.
 I have created principles and items that will help me measure and ensure they are meet.
-These high-level decisions will guide design decisions and creation of the project.
+These high-level decisions will guide the decisions and creation of the project.